Dmalex166/platformer-tutorial/README.md

 # 👾 Welcome to Phaser!

+To open this file properly press shift + command + V! (or right click on the file named "README.md" in your top navigation and click on "Preview mMode")

  In this tutorial you will learn to build your first game!

  The will consist of: